inveniosoftware/docs-invenio-rdm/docs/features/scalable.md

 ## Any file format/size

-InvenioRDM accepts any file format in any size given that your underlying storage infrastructure can supports.
+InvenioRDM accepts any file format in any size given that your underlying storage infrastructure can support it.

 ## Versioning support